Designs for Sweater Knits | Pattern Roundup

 With fall in full swing in the Northern Hemisphere, it’s time to pack away the lightweight summer attire and turn to autumnal fashion.
-Every season brings new trends; the comfy and stylish sweater-knit patterns shown will give you an up-to-date fall look.
-Seek out soft, lofty, textured knits for the relaxed and oversized effect that’s most current.
+Every season brings new trends; the comfy and stylish sweater knit patterns shown will give you an up-to-date fall look.
+Seek out soft, lofty, textured knits for the most relaxed and oversized effect.

 This Brooklyn Knit Top by Style Arc defines cozy to a T. This pattern has a generously proportioned cowl-neck collar and extended shoulders.
 The sleeves and hem are finished with a sewn-on band.
 The top includes a bonus: side-seam pockets.
 Style Arc recommends using sweater knit, bonded knit, or merino knit for your fabrics.